t4d-gmbh/Weekend-Out/README.md

 ```

 Get a feeling for the repository and its commit history.
-- What is the status of the repository after the commit?
+- _Q.1._ What is the status of the repository after the commit?
 On which branch are you now?

 Play around with the log command to see the commit history in different formats.
-Check the main page for an overview of the available options.
-For example:
+Check the man page for an overview of the available options.
+Some examples are:

 ```bash
 git log --oneline --graph